Freight Shipping from Seattle to Minneapolis

 How much does it cost to ship freight from Seattle to Minneapolis?

-Full truckload (FTL) rates from Seattle, WA to Minneapolis, MN currently range from $3,889-$4,794 for a standard dry van load over the 1,809-mile route.
+Full truckload (FTL) rates from Seattle, WA to Minneapolis, MN currently range $3,889-$4,794 (roughly $2.17-$2.68 per mile over 1,809 miles).
 LTL shipments typically cost $1,195-$1,938 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Minneapolis?